-Geography and Spatial Sciences Program - Doctoral Dissertation Research Improvement Awards
+Geography and Spatial Sciences Program - Doctoral Dissertation Research Improvement Awards (GSS-DDRI)

 This page and the solicitation highlighted below should be used by doctoral students and their advisors planning to submit Doctoral Dissertation Research Improvement (DDRI) proposals to GSS.

 The second solicitation provides information for individuals and groups interested in submitting proposals for regular research project awards for conferences, group-travel support, and community-development or community-serving activities, and for research coordination network (RCN) awards.
 That solicitation also contains additional information for individuals planning to submit Faculty Early-Career Development (CAREER) proposals to GSS.
 That solicitation can be accessed via http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=505034.

 |Thomas J. Baerwald-Program Directoremail@example.com||(703) 292-7301|

 For all general inquiries to the GSS program, please email firstname.lastname@example.org.
 This email will reach all current GSS program officers and one of them will reply to you.